CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 Here is the out from running the tests found in `main.cpp`.
 Note that I did add my own test cases for many of the extra methods I implemented.
 These include: ... mention exact tests.

 INCLUDE IN PR extra tests implemented, ec features, changes to cmakelists

+- description of project including list of features
+- performance analysis
+- extra credits documented, with performance comparison, show how it works (show how radix sort is called and output)